ericsonga/TeacherCSP/_sources/CSPNameNames/ch6_exercises.rst

         .. tab:: Question

-           The following code has 4 errors.
+           The following code has 4 syntax errors.
 Fix the errors so that the code runs.

            .. activecode::  ch6ex3q
                 :nocodelens: